polleverywhere/ballmer/README.md

 ## Contributing

 Microsoft Office is a complicating beast.
+If you need to grock documents you can help!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)